giganttheo/giganttheo.github.io/_posts/2022-06-14-prompts_latent_space.md

 and `Contarra ccetnxniams luryca tanniounons` (sometimes) means bugs or pests.
 We find that these prompts are often consistent in isolation but also sometimes in combinations.

 Sometimes, those *weird* prompts come from biases in the dataset.
-That is the case of the `trending on artstation`, `unreal engine` keywords, that are consequences of the image/text pairs datasets that where often automatically annotated.
+That is the case of the `trending on artstation`, `unreal engine` keywords, that are consequences of the image/text pairs datasets that were often automatically annotated.
 In these datasets, captions containing those keywords are often paired with higher quality images.

 In the case of the hidden vocabulary of DALLE-2, unknown words consistently refers to some specific objects.
 The cause is thought to be random bias in CLIP that encodes these words in a similar way as the object it refers to (The CLIP encoding for `Apoploe vesrreaitais` is close to the one for birds).

 There also are some discussions about [interesting experiments](https://huggingface.co/spaces/dalle-mini/dalle-mini/discussions/158) of the same type for Boris Dayma's DALL-E mini.

 For a more comprehensive study on prompt engineering for text-to-image synthesis, make sure to take a look at [A Traveler’s Guide to the Latent Space](https://sweet-hall-e72.notion.site/A-Traveler-s-Guide-to-the-Latent-Space-85efba7e5e6a40e5bd3cae980f30235f).
 In this article, Ethan Smith describes lots of techniques to take the most out of [Disco Diffusion](http://discodiffusion.com/), a popular set of tools to create art using AI.
-Another in-depth guide to prompt engineering for DALLE-2 2 is dall-ery gall-ery's [DALL·E 2 Prompt Book](https://dallery.gallery/the-dalle-2-prompt-book/)
+Another in-depth guide to prompt engineering for DALLE-2 is dall-ery gall-ery's [DALL·E 2 Prompt Book](https://dallery.gallery/the-dalle-2-prompt-book/)

 ### Latent Space